-Dr. Joongseo Kim's research and teaching interests are in the area of organizational behavior.
+Dr. Joongseo Kim's research and teaching interests are in organizational behavior.
 He has published his research in important outlets, including Journal of Applied Psychology and Organizational Behavior and Human Decision Processes.
-He is currently teaching MANGT 535 (Interpersonal and Group behavior) and MANGT 545 (Project Leadership) in the MPM program.
+He teaches MANGT 535: Interpersonal and Group Behavior and MANGT 545: Project Leadership in the MPM program.
 Prior to his academic career, Dr. Kim worked in the U.S. Army as a training noncommissioned officer.

 Dr. Peerasit Patanakul is an associate professor of management at the Black School of Business, Penn State Erie.
 His research interests include project portfolio management, managing multiple projects, human aspects of project management, and managing government projects and programs.
 His works appear in such journals as IEEE Transactions on Engineering Management, Journal of Product Innovation Management, Journal of Engineering and Technology Management, International Journal of Project Management, and Project Management Journal.

-Dr. Ray Venkataraman is a professor of project and supply chain management at Penn State Erie.
-He has published in many top-tier journals in his field, including POMS, The International Journal of Production Research, and Omega.
-He has also published books titled Cost and Value Management in Projects, Decision Making in Project Management, and a textbook titled Operations Management: Managing Global Supply Chains.
-He has served on the editorial review boards of IEEE Transactions on Engineering Management Journal and POMS Journal.
+Dr. Ray Venkataraman is a professor of project and supply chain management at Penn State Behrend.
+He has published in many top-tier journals in his field, including POMS Journal, International Journal of Production Research, and Omega.
+He has also published books titled Cost and Value Management in Projects and Decision Making in Project Management and a textbook titled Operations Management: Managing Global Supply Chains.
+He has served on the editorial review boards of IEEE Transactions of Engineering Management Journal and POMS Journal.

 Get the resources you need to make informed decisions about your education.
 Request information on this program and other programs of interest by completing this form.